aneesh5/WeatherForecast/README.md

 # WeatherForecast

-This is a Angularjs web-appliation where a user can fetch the weather forecast report using a public api
+This is a Angularjs web-appliation where a user can fetch the weather forecast report using an api

 To get an api, one can visit any weather forecast api providers and here in this project I got an api along with the key from weatherapi.com